-Aim 3: Validating the candidate miRNA export protein.
+Aim 3: Validating the candidate miRNA escort protein.

-To confirm the activity of the candidates as a miRNA binding protein and correct candidate prediction, a pull down assay will be performed.
-This is followed by co-localisation by immunofluorescence confocal microscopy to verify activity in EVs and lipid rafts.
+To confirm the activity of the candidates as miRNA binding proteins with correct miRNA binding, a pull down assay will be performed.
+This will be followed by attempts to co-localise the miRNA and candidate escort protein by immunofluorescence confocal microscopy in PC3 cells.

 Confirmation of binding ability through pulldown assay:

-Biotinylated miRNAs including miR-148a ((Inder et al. 2014)) will be transfected into PC3 cells, and secretion via EV confirmed by blotting the EV fraction with anti-streptavidin antibody.
-Streptavidin beads will be used to pull down biotinylated miRNAs and their binding proteins, similar to a previous study(Villarroya-Beltri et al. 2013).
+Biotinylated miRNAs including miR-148a ((Inder et al. 2014)) will be transfected into PC3 cells, and secretion via EV confirmed by PCR of the pulled down biotinylated miRNA from the EV fraction using streptavidin beads.
+Streptavidin beads will be used to pull down biotinylated miRNAs and their binding proteins, from whole cell lysate, similar to a previous study(Villarroya-Beltri et al. 2013).
 Non-selectively exported miRNAs (alike miR-125a found by Inder, 2014) will be used as a negative control in the pull down.
-Pulled down proteins will be identified via tandem mass spectrometry.
-This will be repeated for proteins within the cell from both PC3-GFP and cavin-1 cell lines.
+Pulled down proteins will be detected using western blot with specific antibodies to candidate miRNA escort proteins.
+The antibodies will be purchased commercially and first tested on PC3 cell lysates to confirm their performance on western blot.

 Co-localisation by immunofluorescence confocal microscopy:

 Biotinylated miRNAs (selectively and non-selectively exported) will be visualised using green fluorescently-tagged streptavidin.
-Co-localization will be effected by antibody-labelling of the candidate miRNA export proteins using a red fluorescently tagged secondary antibody.
+Co-localization will be effected by antibody-labelling of the candidate miRNA escort proteins using a red fluorescently tagged secondary antibody.
 Individual labelling and localisation will be optimised prior to co-localization.
-Visualising the localisation of the miRNAs and the miRNA export protein will be completed through confocal microscopy, where co-localisation will be determined based on a change in colour; co-localised tags will be observed as yellow due to the overlap of GFP and red antibody tag.
+Visualising the localisation of the miRNAs and the miRNA escort protein will be completed through confocal microscopy, where co-localisation will be determined based on a change in colour; co-localised tags will be observed as yellow due to the overlap of GFP and red antibody tag.
 This will be completed for PC3, without ectopic GFP, and PC3-cavin-1 cell lines.
 Significant co-localisation will be assessed by Pearson correlation.

 Expectations for Aim 3:

 It is expected that the candidate miRNA binding protein will be pulled down from the EV fraction correlating to an increase in selective miRNA export.
 Additionally, the non-selectively exported miRNA should not pull down this candidate.
-As the miRNA will bind to the export protein within the EV, an obvious co-localisation should be seen for the selectively exported miRNA, but not the non-selective control.
-Ultimately, this will verify the miRNA export proteins ability to selectively export specific miRNA species upon lipid raft modification by manipulation of CAV1 and cavin-1.
+Co-localisation is expected between the miRNA escort protein and the target miRNA, but not the non-selective control miRNA.
+Ultimately, this will verify the miRNA escort proteins ability to selectively export specific miRNA species upon lipid raft modification by manipulation of CAV1 and cavin-1.

+Timeline

 Significance:

 Completion of this project will reveal a novel aspect of lipid rafts in cellular biology: EV microRNA cargo sorting.
-As lipid rafts are heavily implemented in the formation of extracellular vesicles, dysfunction can lead to disruption in EV dependent processes such as intracellular communication, immunological response, and neuronal function(Rajendran et al. 2014; Robbins et al. 2014; Yoon et al. 2014).
+As lipid rafts are heavily implicated in the formation of extracellular vesicles, dysfunction can lead to disruption in EV dependent processes such as intracellular communication, immunological response, and neuronal function(Rajendran et al. 2014; Robbins et al. 2014; Yoon et al. 2014).
 In particular, miRNA release via EVs have been found to play a strong regulatory role in cancers by facilitating tumour growth and angiogenesis in recipient cells, which mediates the basis for metastasis(Skog et al. 2008; Zhou et al. 2014).
 Individually, miRNAs, lipid rafts and EVs have been linked to multiple diseases, including hypertension, Diabetes, and Alzheimer’s disease(Simons et al. 2002; Cohen et al. 2003).
 Hereby, elucidating the molecular mechanisms that link their function and dysfunction to disease could lead to enhanced therapeutics for these potentially life threatening diseases.

 References: